Best Tips before trekking to the Annapurna region

 Located in western Nepal, the Annapurna region is one of the popular trekking destinations of Nepal.
 Adorned by the Annapurna range, Dhaulagiri range, Macchapuchre, Nilgiri, and the world's deepest gorge, Kaligandaki, a single trek to the region is never enough to unravel the incredible beauty of the area.
 Although there are dozens of trekking destinations in the region, the Annapurna Base Camp Trek, Annapurna Circuit Trek, Ghorepani Poonhill trek, Mardi Himal Trek, Khayar Lake Trek, and Jomsom-Muktinath Trek are the top trekking routes of the region.

 Traversing through the rich landscape of the Annapurna Conservation Area, visitors can play hide and seek with the snow-capped pinnacles all along the journey regardless of their final destination.
-Now that you have already imagined how trekking to the Annapurna region will feel like, let us help you plan your trip before you arrive in Nepal with our blog, Best Tips before trekking to the Annapurna region.
+Now that you have already imagined how trekking to the Annapurna region will feel like, let us help you plan your trip before you arrive in Nepal with our blog.

 Trekking is all about physical fitness and mental preparedness.
 And during your Annapurna region trek, you will come across different challenges that might break you in the worst possible ways.
 While the sights of the Himalayas will hype you up for every step you take, your low physical fitness might equally demotivate you as you walk for 4-6 hours every day during the trek.